-The person-level weight PERWT02F was developed in several stages.
-Person-level weights for Panels 6 and 7 were created separately.
+The person-level weight PERWT07F was developed in several stages.
+Person-level weights for Panels 11 and 12 were created separately.
 The weighting process for each panel included an adjustment for nonresponse over time and poststratification.
 Poststratification was achieved by controlling to Current Population Survey (CPS) population estimates based on five variables.
 Variables used in the establishment of person-level poststratification control figures included: census region (Northeast, Midwest, South, West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic, black but non-Hispanic, and other); sex; and age.
-A 2002 composite weight was then formed by multiplying each panel weight by .5 and then poststratifying the resulting weight to the same set of CPS-based control totals.
+A 2007 composite weight was then formed by multiplying each panel weight by 0.5 and then poststratifying the resulting weight to the same set of CPS-based control totals.
 When poverty status information derived from income variables became available, a final poststratification was done on the resulting weight variable, including poverty status (below poverty, from 100 to 125 percent of poverty, from 125 to 200 percent of poverty, from 200 to 400 percent of poverty, at least 400 percent of poverty) as well as the original five poststratification variables in the establishment of control totals.

-2.7.5.3 MEPS Panel 6 Weight
+2.7.5.3 MEPS Panel 11 Weight

-The person-level weight for MEPS Panel 6 was developed using the 2001 full year weight for an individual as a "base" weight for survey participants present in 2001.
-For key, in-scope respondents who joined an RU some time in 2002 after being out-of-scope in 2001, the 2001 family weight associated with the family the person joined served as a "base" weight.
-The weighting process included an adjustment for nonresponse over Rounds 4 and 5 as well as poststratification to population control figures for December 2002.
-These control figures were derived by scaling back the population totals obtained from the March 2002 CPS to reflect the December 2002.
+The person-level weight for MEPS Panel 11 was developed using the 2006 full year weight for an individual as a "base" weight for survey participants present in 2006.
+For key, in-scope respondents who joined an RU some time in 2007 after being out-of-scope in 2006, the 2006 family weight associated with the family the person joined served as a "base" weight.
+The weighting process included an adjustment for nonresponse over Rounds 4 and 5 as well as poststratification to population control figures for December 2007.
+These control figures were derived by scaling back the population totals obtained from the March 2007 CPS to reflect the December 2007 CPS estimated population distribution across age and sex categories as of December 2007.
 Variables used in the establishment of person-level poststratification control figures included: census region (Northeast, Midwest, South, West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic, black but non-Hispanic, and other); sex; and age.
-Overall, the weighted population estimate for the civilian noninstitutionalized population on December 31, 2002 is 284,568,843.
-Key, responding persons not in-scope on December 31, 2002 but in-scope earlier in the year retained, as their final Panel 6 weight, the weight after the nonresponse adjustment.
+Overall, the weighted population estimate for the civilian noninstitutionalized population on December 31, 2007 is 301,309,149.
+Key, responding persons not in-scope on December 31, 2007 but in-scope earlier in the year retained, as their final Panel 11 weight, the weight after the nonresponse adjustment.

-2.7.5.4 MEPS Panel 7 Weight
+2.7.5.4 MEPS Panel 12 Weight

-The person-level weight for MEPS Panel 7 was developed using the MEPS Round 1 person-level weight as a "base" weight.
+The person-level weight for MEPS Panel 12 was developed using the MEPS Round 1 personlevel weight as a "base" weight.
 For key, in-scope respondents who joined an RU after Round 1, the Round 1 family weight served as a "base" weight.
-The weighting process included an adjustment for nonresponse over Round 2 and the 2002 portion of Round 3 as well as poststratification to the same population control figures for December 2002 used for the MEPS Panel 6 weights.
-The same five variables employed for Panel 6 poststratification (census region, MSA status, race/ethnicity, sex, and age) were used for Panel 7 poststratification.
-Similarly, for Panel 7, key, responding persons not in-scope on December 31, 2002 but in-scope earlier in the year retained, as their final Panel 7 weight, the weight after the nonresponse adjustment.
+The weighting process included an adjustment for nonresponse over Round 2 and the 2007 portion of Round 3 as well as poststratification to the same population control figures for December 2007 used for the MEPS Panel 11 weights.
+The same five variables employed for Panel 11 poststratification (census region, MSA status, race/ethnicity, sex, and age) were used for Panel 12 poststratification.
+Similarly, for Panel 12, key, responding persons not in-scope on December 31, 2007 but in-scope earlier in the year retained, as their final Panel 12 weight, the weight after the nonresponse adjustment.